-I was watching a movie today, Appaloosa, released in 2008 and based on the 2005 novel by Robert B. Parker.
-It's the story of the Old West, about a couple of guns-for-hire, Virgil Cole and Everett Hitch and how they come to the town of Appaloosa to help the townsfolk deal with the town bully Randall Bragg.
+I watched part of a movie today, Appaloosa, released in 2008 and based on the 2005 novel by Robert B. Parker.
+It’s the story of the Old West, about a couple of guns-for-hire, Virgil Cole and Everett Hitch and how they come to the town of Appaloosa to help the townsfolk deal with the town bully Randall Bragg.
 Bragg is played by Jeremy Irons.
 I have to mention this because I love Jeremy Irons but I did not love him in this role.
-Though, when my novel is inevitably made into a major blockbusting motion picture, I want him to play Omur.
-Maybe he and Tim Curry (I also adore Tim Curry.) can share or something.
-Or, even better, I'll write a new character, Omur's brother, who shows up on the scene with a big chip on his shoulder because Omur was always evil's favorite or something.
-It'll be fantastic!
+Though, when my novels are inevitably made into a major blockbusting motion pictures, I want him to play my bad guy, Omur.
+Maybe he and Tim Curry (because I also adore Tim Curry) can share or something.
+Or, even better, I’ll write a new character, Omur’s brother, who shows up on the scene with a big chip on his shoulder because Omur was always evil’s favorite or something.
+It’ll be fantastic!

 Anyway, I digress.

 So Virgil is set up in the beginning to be this bigger than life character, quick on the draw (literally and figuratively) and so freaking cool and calm about everything that he’s this man of which one should be in awe.
 He’s supposed to be like Aslan from The Chronicles of Narnia or some other literary hero who is supposed to be above reproach, seemingly perfect in every way.
 But here’s the thing: Virgil Cole isn’t that guy.

 He screws up.
 He makes mistakes.
 He’s a flawed hero.
 And I love him for it.

 I spent a lot of the movie (and the book when I read that) wanting to slap Virgil in the face because he was, at times, being a big idiot.
 But people are like that sometimes.
 People are like that a lot of the time which is why I really prefer the flawed hero.

 Flawed heroes are interesting.
 Flawed heroes are real.